Traditional Chai Tea Recipe

 Brewed Assam tea

 Once the tea has finished steeping, slowly pour it into the pot of spices, mixing as you go.
-If you’re making a ‘dirty’ chai add a shot (or two) of espresso.
+If you’re making a ‘dirty’ chai, add a espresso shot (or two).

 Chai